Blendify/blender-manual/blender_docs/manual/modeling/objects/groups_and_parenting.rst

 #.
 With only the single Armature Bone selected switch into Edit Mode by pressing the :kbd:`Tab`.
 #.
 Select the top pointy end of the bone (the Tail).
 #.
 Extrude a new bone from the tail of the old bone that is 1 Blender Unit in length along the Z axis.
-   Do this by pressing the :kbd:`E` then the :kbd:`Z` then input the value 1, then press the :kbd:`Enter`.
+   Do this by pressing the :kbd:`E` then the :kbd:`Z` then input the value 1, then press the :kbd:`Return`.
 #.
 Create 2 more bones each extruding out of the Tail of the previous bone.
    Do this by pressing :kbd:`Shift-R` twice; This will execute the Repeat Last command operator.
 #.
 Switch back into Object Mode by pressing the :kbd:`Tab`.